neyestrabelli/xml-formatter/README.md

 # xml-formatter package

+Simple XML Formatter

+Formatter
-Simple XML Formatter, hit `CMD-SHIFT-X` on a Mac or `SHIFT-CTRL-X` on Windows or Linux.
+  hit `CMD-SHIFT-X` on a Mac or `SHIFT-CTRL-X` on Windows or Linux.

+Minify (remove spaces and linebreaks) hit `CMD-SHIFT-M` on Mac or `SHIFT-CTRL-M` on Windows or Linux.

 ## Preview